 If a check in payment of an invoice is not issued within forty (40) days after receipt of a proper invoice and receipt, inspection and approval of the goods and services, the University will pay to the vendor, in addition to the amount of the invoice, an interest penalty at the rate established pursuant to Section 55.03(1), F.S.
 Such interest will be calculated on the unpaid balance from the expiration of such 40-day period until such time as the payment is issued to the vendor.
 Any interest penalty in excess of $1.00 will be processed within 15 days after issuing the payment unless there are exigent circumstances.
 The provisions of this paragraph apply only to undisputed amounts for which payment has been authorized.

-All purchasing agreements between the University and a vendor shall include a statement of the vendor’s rights and the University’s responsibilities under this regulation.
-The vendor’s rights shall include being provided with the telephone number of the Vendor Ombudsperson within the University’s Office of Internal Auditing.

-Invoices must contain the vendor/contractor name, FEI number and purchase order or contract number.
+Invoices must contain the vendor/contractor name, and purchase order or contract number.
 Vendors must have on file with the University a complete accurate W-9 or other acceptable form that provides all necessary data to determine 1099 status.
 Invoices will not be deemed received until the vendor has supplied all information specified above.

 Invoices received from vendors shall be for the amount and pricing schedules set forth in the purchase order or contract unless the vendor has received a written change order.